-Autism-Europe’s mission is to improve the quality of life of all persons with autism and their families in Europe.
+Autism-Europe’s mission is to improve the quality of life of all persons on the autism spectrum and their families in Europe.
 Our priorities are:

 - Representing autistic people towards European Union’s institutions;

-- Advocating for the rights of people with autism and fostering inclusion;
+- Advocating for the rights of autistic people and fostering inclusion;

 - Promoting access to education, training, health and employment, as well as life-long support in the community;

 - Liaising with other non-governmental organisations sharing similar objectives;

 - Promoting exchange of information, good practices and experience.

 - Ensure full implementation and respect of the rights and the effective participation of people with disabilities;

 - Promote a rights and evidence-based approach to autism working together with people on the autism spectrum, their families, professionals and decision-makers;